Oyshik-ICT/Assignment_LLM/README.md

 - Ensure that the Datashift project database is accessible and contains the required `MyApp_property` and `MyApp_amenity` tables.
 - The project uses the `gemma2:2b` model through Ollama.
 Make sure Ollama is installed and the model is available.
-- You'll need to configure the `.pg_service.conf` file with the appropriate database details for both the Datashift and projectLLM databases.
 - If you encounter any issues with database connections, double-check the PostgreSQL service configurations and ensure the databases are created and accessible.

 ## Troubleshooting